CRIS: CLIP-Driven Referring Image Segmentation: Methodology

 \textbf{Cross-modal Neck.} Given multiple visual features and the global textual representation $F_{s}$, we obtain the simple multi-modal feature $F_{m4} \in \mathbb{R}^{\frac{H}{16} \times \frac{W}{16} \times C}$ by fusing $F_{v4}$ with $F_{s}$:

-where $Up(\cdot)$ denotes $2\times$ upsampling, $\sigma$ denotes ReLU, $W_{v4}$ and $W_{s}$ are two learnable matrices to transform the visual and textual representations into the same feature dimension.
+where $Up(\cdot)$ denotes $2\times$ upsampling, $\cdot$ denotes the element-wise multiplication, $\sigma$ denotes ReLU, $W_{v4}$ and $W_{s}$ are two learnable matrices to transform the visual and textual representations into the same feature dimension.
 Then, the multi-modal features $F_{m2}$ and $F_{m3}$ are obtained by:

 where $Avg(\cdot)$ denotes a kernel size of $2 \times 2$ average pooling with 2 strides, respectively. $[,]$ is the concatenation operation.
 Subsequently, we concatenate three multi-modal features and use a $1 \times 1$ convolution layer to aggregate them: